Maria Woodworth-Etter: Beliefs

 Early on, Woodworth lacked the confidence in being an evangelist, in part because of the stigma against women preachers at the time.
-Woodworth studied the Bible and saw all of the times God used women to spread his message and enact his will.
+Woodworth studied the Bible and noted all of the times God used women to spread his message and enact His will.
 She looked at the Biblical stories of Deborah, Huldah, Philip's daughters and others as inspiration to preach.
 When churches and church leaders opposed her because of her gender, she believed that it contradicted the visions she had following her conversion.

 As a continuationist, Woodworth believed that "Signs and Wonders" would follow the Christian church.
-These included visions, prophecy, tongues and other Spiritual gifts detailed in the Bible.
-Woodworth said that she had experienced several of these divine gifts.
+These included visions, prophecy, tongues, and other Spiritual gifts mentioned in the Bible.
+Woodworth claimed that she had experienced several of these divine gifts.
 Over time, Woodworth changed her use of some terms to pair with the growing Pentecostal Movement.
 Receiving an "Anointing [from the Spirit]" in her work Life, Work and Experience (1894) became "Baptism with the Holy Spirit" in Marvels and Miracles (1922).

 In addition to believing in angels and gifts from the Holy Spirit, Woodworth often discussed Satan and demons trying to influence believers, including herself.
 Prior to accepting her call to ministry, she believed that the Devil wanted her to die.
 Due to this belief in spiritual conflict, Woodworth warned believers to "try the spirits" in accordance with Paul's letter to the Corinthians.
-She explained that demons could cause false gifts, such as Speaking in tongues from a demon rather than from God, in order to confuse believers and to make Christians ignore divine messages.
+She explained that demons could cause false gifts, such as speaking in tongues from a demon rather than from God, in order to confuse believers and to make Christians ignore divine messages.

-Woodworth's ministry was highly Ecumenical from the beginning.
-While still in Ohio, she attracted members from at least 8 different denominations.
-She was outspoken against doctrinal disputes and was against making doctrinal stances, specifically saying that she was against any "isms."
+Woodworth's ministry was highly ecumenical from the beginning.
+While still in Ohio, she attracted members from at least eight different denominations.
+She was outspoken against doctrinal disputes and was against taking strong doctrinal stances, specifically saying that she was against any "isms."

-Having personally seen the damages of Alcoholism in her youth, Woodworth was friendly to the Temperance movement.
+Having personally seen the damages of alcoholism in her youth, Woodworth was friendly to the temperance movement.
 She was greatly moved when her congregants testified of the change in their lives after giving up liquor.
-Woodworth was also strongly influenced by the Holiness movement which often saw drinking as a gateway to sin.
+Woodworth was also strongly influenced by the Holiness movement, which often saw drinking as a gateway to sin.